philip-shen/note_Linux/WSL(WindowsSubsystemLinux)/README.md

 # Purpose
-Take note of WSL from VSCode.
+Take note of WSL and WSL2.

 # Table of Contents
 [Managing VMs stuck in the ‘Starting’ or ‘Stopping’ state in Hyper-V](#managing-vms-stuck-in-the-starting-or-stopping-state-in-hyper-v)